anmarjarjees/java-essentials/README.md

 - The JDK will be installed on "C:\Program Files\Java\jdk-17.0.4"

 # Set Up a Path Environment Variable
 As we do with python, we need to setup the Environment Variable for Java.
-The concept behind a environment varaible is available in all Operating Systems, not only for windows and also not only for Java.
+The concept behind a environment variable is available in all Operating Systems, not only for windows and also not only for Java.
 This step will provide a place in the memory where the programs can access to get a piece of data they need to share.
 Env.
 Vars are variables to enable your operating system to find required Java programs and utilities.
  - Go to "bin" folder of Java that contains all the tools files that we need to have access to from anywhere. this folder has to be placed in the environment variables list of windows, copy the folder path from the address bar:
     -  C:\Program Files\Java\jdk-17.0.4\bin
 - You can access the properties window in many different ways: